databrary/play/README.md

 # Databrary

 Want to help out?
-Pleaee reach out via email, commenting on an issue, or whatever works for you.
+Please reach out via email, commenting on an issue, or whatever works for you.
 We have significant experience mentoring new developers and Haskell developers.

 We have [preliminary library
 documentation](http://databrary.github.io/databrary/) on our GitHub Pages site.